dimasma0305/PHP-MySQL-Docker-Compose-Example/README.md

 php-apache-and-mysql-example/
 │
-├── db/ # Contains files for configuring the MySQL database │ ├── mysql-init/ # Contains the init.sql and create-user.sh scripts for initializing the database │ └── Dockerfile # Defines the Docker image for the MySQL database │
+├── db/ # Contains files for configuring the MySQL database │ └── mysql-init/ # Contains the init.sql and create-user.sh scripts for initializing the database │
 ├── php/ # Contains files for configuring the PHP server │ ├── Dockerfile # Defines the Docker image for the PHP server